sgreenhill/aria/doc/OMake.md

 OMake Module
 ```

-**OMake** locates the source code for `Module` (eg. `Module.ob2`) and parses the `IMPORT` statements to gather information about all the imported modules.
-If an imported module is part of a library, that library will be added as a link dependency.
+**OMake** locates the source code for `Module` (eg. `Module.ob2`) and parses the `IMPORT` statements to identify all the imported modules.
+If an imported module is part of a library, that library is added as a link dependency.
 Otherwise, each imported module is recursively pre-built from each of its dependencies.

 **OMake** uses **OFront+** to compile each Oberon source module, producing a corresponding "C" language object file.
 Finally, it uses the C compiler to compile and link these object files into an executable.

-Various options are available to specify compiler options and link dependencies.
+Various options are available to define compiler options and link dependencies.

 ## Command-line Options